Private Prediction via PAC Privacy: Background

 \subsection{PAC Privacy}

-PAC privacy \cite{hanshen2023crypto,hanshen2024ccs,mayuri2025sp,xiao2025pac,hanshen2025thesis,xiao2025onesidednoise} is a recently proposed framework that provides instance-specific privacy guarantees.
-It leverages entropy in private data, and allows automatic measurement and control of privacy leakage for arbitrary processing functions in a black-box manner.
+PAC privacy \cite{hanshen2023crypto,xiao2025pac} provides instance-based privacy guarantees.
+Assuming an input distribution, it leverages entropy in private data, and allows automatic measurement and control of privacy leakage for arbitrary processing functions in a black-box manner.
 Formally, it is defined as follows: \begin{definition}[$(\delta,\rho,P_S)$-PAC Privacy \cite{hanshen2023crypto}] Let $\Sspace$ be the domain of the sensitive input.
-Given a possibly randomized function $M : \Sspace \to \Rspace$, probability distribution $P_S$ over $\Sspace$, and a binary-valued attack success criterion $\rho : \Sspace\times \Sspace\to \{0,1\}$, we say that $M$ satisfies $(\delta,\rho,P_S)$-PAC privacy if for any informed adversary $A:\Rspace\to\Sspace$, who knows $(P_S, M)$, takes $R=M(S)\in\Rspace$ as input, and outputs an estimate $\hat S$ of $S$, its success rate measured by the attack criterion $\rho$, denoted by $1-\delta_{A}$, is at most $1-\delta$, i.e., where the probability is taken over the randomness of $S$, $M$, and $A$. \end{definition}
+Given a possibly randomized function $M : \Sspace \to \Rspace$, distribution $P_S$ over $\Sspace$, and a binary-valued attack success criterion $\rho : \Sspace\times \Sspace\to \{0,1\}$, we say that $M$ is $(\delta,\rho,P_S)$-PAC privacy if for any informed adversary $A:\Rspace\to\Sspace$, who knows $(P_S, M)$, takes $R=M(S)\in\Rspace$ as input, and outputs an estimate $\hat S$ of $S$, its success rate measured by the attack criterion $\rho$, denoted by $1-\delta_{A}$, is at most $1-\delta$, i.e., where the probability is taken over the randomness of $S\sim P_S$, $R\gets M(S)$, and $\hat S\gets A(R)$. \end{definition}

-\begin{remark} \cref{def:pac} guarantees that the adversary cannot win the following security game with probability more than $1-\delta$: ``The data curator draws data $S \sim P_S$ and sends $R=M(S)$ to the adversary.
-The adversary, knows $P_S$, $M$, but not the secret $S$, returns an estimate $\hat S$.
-The adversary wins if $\rho(\hat S, S)=1$.''
-This guarantee is defined under a strong adversary who knows $P_S$ and $M$ and is computationally unbounded.
-The same bound naturally extends to a realistic adversary who does not know $P_S$.
-In machine learning, $P_S$ is typically the distribution from which the training dataset is drawn, and $M(S)$ is the model trained on $S$ or its responses. \end{remark}
+\begin{remark} \cref{def:pac} bounds at $1-\delta$ the winning probability of a security game in which the curator draws $S\sim P_S$ and releases $R=M(S)$, and the adversary, who knows $(P_S,M)$ but not $S$, outputs $\hat S$ and wins if $\rho(\hat S,S)=1$.
+This holds against a computationally unbounded adversary and extends naturally to a realistic one who does not know $P_S$.
+In ML, $P_S$ is the distribution of the training set and $M(S)$ is the trained model or its predictions. \end{remark}

-While \cref{def:pac} bounds the absolute probability of the adversary's success, it is often easier to quantify and control the \textit{improvement} in the adversary's performance relative to their prior knowledge.
-We define this improvement as \emph{posterior advantage}.
+Rather than absolute success probability, PAC privacy is typically enforced by bounding the adversary's \emph{improvement} over their prior knowledge, i.e.,the \emph{posterior advantage}.